zack0x5/VEH-Shellcode-Execution/README.md

 **More depth bro**
 ---
-I did a decent reverse engineering on it, lol.
+I did a not-so-decent reverse engineering on it, lol.
 If you want to see it, check out this link: [https://discord.gg/C3MGmCtGtJ](https://discord.gg/C3MGmCtGtJ).
 Maybe you'll find something useful there :) </br>
 This software demonstrates how we can use this mechanism for **shellcode execution**.
 I add a handler to the list using the `AddVectoredExceptionHandler` function.
 Inside this handler, I specifically treat segmentation fault/memory corruption exceptions by modifying the `CONTEXT` record received by VEH.
 This allows me to change the `RIP` register, which points to the next instruction, to the address of my shellcode.

 Articles :